jaredtritz/jsonsails-readthedocs/source/scripting/logic.rst

 =====

 The logic tab is JS expected to return a boolean and it determines whether the node and everything under it is rendered.

 .. code-block:: javascript

-    js.ufile.alias.*
+    // available in the logic tab namespace js.ufile.alias.*